dzbeck/multiscanner/docs/arch.rst

 	:height: 250px
 	:alt: MultiScanner Workflow

-#.
-The user submits a sample file through the Web UI (or REST API).
+1. The user submits a sample file through the Web UI (or REST API).

-#.
-The Web UI (or REST API):
+2. The Web UI (or REST API):

-   #.
+   a.
 Stores the file in the distributed file system (GlusterFS)
-   #.
+   b.
 Places the task on the task queue (Celery)
-   #.
+   c.
 Adds an entry to the task management database (PostgreSQL)
-#.
-A worker node:
+3. A worker node:

-   #.
+   a.
 Pulls the task from the Celery task queue
-   #.
+   b.
 Retrieves the corresponding sample file from the GlusterFS via its SHA256 value
-   #.
+   c.
 Analyzes the file
-   #.
+   d.
 Generates a JSON blob and indexes it into Elasticsearch
-   #.
+   e.
 Updates the task management database with the task status ("complete")

-#.
-The Web UI (or REST API):
+4. The Web UI (or REST API):
-   #.
+   a.
 Gets report ID associated with the Task ID
-   #.
+   b.
 Pulls analysis report from the Elasticsearch datastore

 Analysis Modules
 ----------------